unoplatform/uno/doc/articles/uno-build-error-codes.md

 For instance, if your project references `Uno.WinUI`, and you try to reference `SkiaSharp.View.Uno`, you will get this error.
 To fix it, you'll need to reference `SkiaSharp.View.Uno.WinUI` instead.

-### UNOB0002: Project XX contains a reference to Uno Platform but does not contain a WinAppSDK compatible target framework.
+### UNOB0002: Project XX contains a reference to Uno Platform but does not contain a WinAppSDK compatible target framework

 This error code means that a WinAppSDK project is referencing a project in your solution which is not providing a `net7.0-windows10.xx` TargetFramework.